An East Mesa Solar Power System at a prison. Yup! You heard it!!

-This is without a doubt: The biggest photovoltaic system on County property, the East Mesa array is saving the County $1.3 million in power costs over 20 years.
+This is without a doubt: The biggest photovoltaic system on County property, the East Mesa Solar Power System is saving the County $1.3 million in power costs over 20 years.

 “This used to be a bare parking lot.
 So now it’s generating energy whenever the sun’s out.
 That came from Supervisor Greg Cox.
 “It’s a smart and painless way for the County to save taxpayer money while tapping into a sustainable, clean power source.”